KHanghoj/popgenteach/exercise2.md

 # Exercise 2 #

 ## Ancient DNA and horse domestication ##
-The timing and location of domestication of the ancestors to the present-day domesticated horses remains unknown.
-The earliest evidence of horse domestication, based on archaeological research, is from a 5,000 year old site named Botai in northern Kazakhstan.
-Besides the main types of horse breeds living today (e.g. Arabian and Shetland) only a single wild horse lineage is extant, the Przewalski horses.
-This lineage almost went extinct in the 19th century.
+The timing and location of horse domestication of the ancestors to the present-day domesticated breeds remains unknown.
+The earliest evidence of horse domestication, based on archaeological research, is from a 5,000 year old excavation site named Botai in northern Kazakhstan.
+This populations is the best candidate for a horse domestication center.

+Today, humans have selected for several hundred types of horse breeds (e.g. Arabian, Shetland, etc).
+Besides these domesticated breeds only a single wild lineage remains extant, the Przewalski horses.
+This lineage almost went extinct in the 19th century due to extreme hunting.
 Such strong bottlenecks result in large amount of genetic drift due to the decreased population size as demonstrated in exercise 1.

-We will use 20 horse genomes for todays exercise:
+Assuming that horse domestication took place only once, our initial hypothesis was that the 5,000 years old domesticated Botai horses were the ancestors of all present-day domesticated horses, or at least shared most recent common ancestry with this lineage.
+In todays exercise, we will investigate if this hypothesis holds by applying two commonly used methods to reconstruct the genetic relationship of 20 ancient and modern horse genomes.

+Below is a summary of the horses, we will use to test the above-mentioned hypthesis:
 - Two ancient horses from Siberia, Russia.
 These horses represent an extinct wild horse lineage.
   - The 5,000 years old `AncientRussia1`
   - The 42,000 years old `AncientRussia2`